Afrotech-Fest/afrotech-fest.github.io/content/about-main.md

     <h4>Digital installations</h4>
     <p>
-        The installations will be a collection of physical prototypes, photography, film and sound that aims to promote the visibility of black people in tech
+        The installations will be a collection of physical prototypes, photography, film and sound that aims to promote the visibility of black people in tech.
     </p>
     <div class="about__btn">
         <a class="btn--cta" href="/installations">